 Q: What type of maintenance is required when owning a pair of gaiters?

-A: Not a whole lot, make sure you air dry them over night and keep them free of any dust and debris that can negatively affect the breathability of the fabric.
+A: Not a whole lot, make sure you air dry them overnight and keep them free of any dust and debris that can negatively affect the breathability of the fabric.

 Q: Can I use my trail gaiters when I go hiking in the woods?

 A: Most people wouldn’t.
-In the woods you will be dealing with high weeds and brush.
+In the woods, you will be dealing with high weeds and brush.
 Hiking gaiters are taller and thinker to give you the protection that you need.
 Likewise, you wouldn’t want to run in hiking gaiters.

 Q: My trail shoes have an integrated gaiter, so I don’t really need them.

 A: Think again.
-Having a separate gaiter is an additional layer of protection that acts as a first line of defense.
+Having a separate gaiter is an additional layer of protection that acts as the first line of defense.
 This means that you won’t have to dry out your shoes as much and if you have two days of back to back trail running, you’re going to either need another pair of trail running shoes, or wet and uncomfortable feet.